 Iceland moss does not have leaves or roots and is a true example of a surviving species.
-They adapt to cold and dry climates and can stay more than one year in a latent state.
+It adapts to cold and dry climates and can remain latent for more than one year.

 Northern Scandinavian Laplanders have used this moss from ancient times.
 The great Swedish botanist Linnaeus recommended it in the 18th century as a medicinal herb.